 gprof.
 The profiling data generated by these tools show the

 call graph with the number of calls to all functions and their execution time.

 Run software and hardware emulation on the accelerated application as described in Running Emulation, to verify functional correctness, and to generate profiling data on the host code and the kernels.
 Use Vitis analyzer to review the kernel compilation reports, profile summary, timeline trace, and device hardware transactions to understand the baseline performance estimate for timing interval, latency, and resource utilization, such as DSP and block RAM.

 Build and Run the Application

 The last step in baselining is building and running the application on an FPGA acceleration card, like one of the Alveo™ Data Center accelerator cards, as described in Running the Application Hardware Build.
-Analyze the reports from the system compilation, and the profiling data from application execution to see the actual performance and resource utilization on hardware.
+Analyze the reports from the Vitis compiler, and the profiling data from application execution to see the actual performance and resource utilization on hardware.